 by Mike Ratliff

-Now this I say and testify in the Lord, that you must no longer walk as the Gentiles do, in the futility of their minds.
-They are darkened in their understanding, alienated from the life of God because of the ignorance that is in them, due to their hardness of heart.
-(Ephesians 4:17-18 ESV)
+17 So this I say, and affirm together with the Lord, that you walk no longer just as the Gentiles also walk, in the futility of their mind, 18 being darkened in their understanding, excluded from the life of God because of the ignorance that is in them, because of the hardness of their heart; Ephesians 4:17-18 (NASB)

 Unbelief is rooted in neutralist thinking.
-As we saw in yesterdays post, The Robbery of Neutrality, the demand for neutrality in our scholarly, apologetically, or educational endeavors actually robs one of all the treasure of knowledge that there are.
+The demand for neutrality in our scholarly, apologetically, or educational endeavors actually robs one of all the treasure of knowledge that exists.
 The actual act of taking a neutral approach to knowledge has been demonstrated to be immoral in character.
 Some may protest that, but it has been shown repeatedly that those who slide into this allow their Christian distinctives to be muffled and finally integrated into the rebellious ways of an unbelieving mind-set.
 It is impossible for the genuine Christian to be neutral in his or her intellectual life.
 Why?
 This neutrality in a Christian would call for dual commitment: one to secular agnosticism, one to saving faith.
 It is would be what our Lord called “serving two masters.”

 Those who are outside of a saving relationship to God, when they follow the intellectual methods mired in unbelief, are actually doing so in the futility of their minds and are darkened in their understanding.
 Neutralist thinking is, therefore, characterized by intellectual futility and ignorance.
 Contrast that with Psalm 36:9.

-For with you is the fountain of life; in your light do we see light.
-(Psalm 36:9 ESV)
+9 For with You is the fountain of life;

 True Christians in God’s light are able to see light.
 There a boatloads of highly educated people with a many letters after their names who can call themselves scholars, but if they have turned away from intellectual dependence upon the light of God, the truth about and from God, they have actually turned away from knowledge to the darkness of ignorance.
 I am sure we could come up with many lists of names to fit this category.
 Those professing Christians who desire to begin their scholarly endeavors from a position of neutrality are thus willing to begin their thinking in the dark.
 They would not allow God’s Word to be a light unto their path (cf. Psalm 119:105).
 To walk on in neutrality would be stumbling along in darkness.